leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Excel Generation** | Create spreadsheets | `documents/excel_generator.py` |
 | **Email Templates** | Render email HTML | `templates/email_renderer.py` |
 | **Financial Templates** | Create financial documents | `finance/financial_templates.py` |

+> *"Documentation, sir—the necessary evil that separates professional enterprises from amateur operations.
+Rather than having you wrestle with formatting margins and template inconsistencies, I generate documents programmatically with pixel-perfect precision.
+Need a quarterly financial report?
+I'll produce a properly formatted PDF with charts, tables, and executive summaries.
+Contract templates?
+Word documents with proper headers and legally-vetted boilerplate.
+Complex financial models?
+Excel spreadsheets with formulas that actually work.
+I've also taken the liberty of creating email templates that maintain your corporate identity whilst being responsive across all devices.
+The beauty, sir, is consistency—every document I produce adheres to your brand guidelines without you having to specify them each time.
+I remember, after all."*

+---

 ## 2.7 Business Action Functions